AI For Furnace No-Heat Calls

 Repair versus replacement signals

-Callers describing older furnaces, repeat failures, high-cost components, maintenance-plan status, or interest in a replacement quote.
+Callers describing older furnaces, repeat failures, high-cost components, maintenance plan status, or interest in a replacement quote.

 Outcome: Separate diagnostic work from estimate-ready opportunities.